tawanaj/tawanaj.github.io/_posts/2024-08-23-silence-how-I-love-thee.markdown

 Life is **<u>LOUD</u>**.
 On a daily basis it can be deafening.

 The things around us, are constantly amplifying.
-From a societal perspective, there's social media, tik tok, the news, political climate and misinformation that seems to rile everyone up.
+From a societal perspective, there's social media, tik tok, the news, politics and misinformation that seems to rile everyone up.
 Then there's the noise from our own lives that seemingly get louder as the week progresses.
 Be it household duties, hobbies, stressful work situations or environments, family, children, maintaining friendships, financial stress and hardships, the list could go on for days.

 <br>
 <div style="display: flex; justify-content: center; flex-direction:column; width: 100%">